Quansight/Quansight-website/apps/labs/posts/numpy-thread-safe-test-suite.md

 Another somewhat simple solution to a problem that affected large parts of the test suite.
 Nice!

-**\*Note**: Another option was using [NumPy Generators](https://numpy.org/doc/stable/reference/random/generator.html), a newer approach to creating local RNG instances.
+_**Note:** Another option was using [NumPy Generators](https://numpy.org/doc/stable/reference/random/generator.html), a newer approach to creating local RNG instances.
 However, when it comes to test suites, RandomState should be preferred.
 RandomState's RNG stream will likely never change, whereas Generators may change as they get improved.
-It also helped that RandomState shares the same RNG as `np.random`, so I didn't need to worry about modifying any of the expected results!\*
+It also helped that RandomState shares the same RNG as `np.random`, so I didn't need to worry about modifying any of the expected results!_

 ### 3. Temporary Files